Data Story

 Economically Disadvantaged

-While more than 40% of public school high school students are economically disadvantaged, participation has grown faster for non-disadvantaged students.
+While more than 40% of public school high school students are economically disadvantaged, participation rates have grown faster for non-disadvantaged students.

 English Learners (EL)